TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 Here we just briefly expose the data we got.
 For their analysis we invite you to read `report.pdf` (**INSERIRE RIFERIMENTO AL REPORT**) in this directory's parent directory.

-To make it easier to consult data, here you can find a table with direct access to all CSV files (if a cell is empty, then its content is the same as the last non empty cell above in the same column - we believe it to be more readable in this way):
+To make it easier to consult data, here you can find a table with direct access to all CSV files (if a cell is empty, then its content is the same as the last non empty cell above in the same column - we believe the table to be more readable in this way):

 | node | varying parameter | precision | threads affinity | library | file |
 | ---- | ----------------- | ---------------- | --------- | ------- | ---- |